-1. Invented the logic of the categorical syllogism
+1. Invented the Logic of the Categorical Syllogism

-He was the first person to come up with an authentic and logical procedure to conclude a statement based on the propositions that are at hand.
-These propositions or premises are either provided as facts or simply taken as assumptions provided beforehand.
-For instance – Socrates is a man.
+He was the first person to come up with an authentic and logical procedure to conclude a statement based on the propositions that were at hand.
+These propositions or premises were either provided as facts or simply taken as assumptions.
+For instance: Socrates is a man.
 All men are mortal.
-These two premises can be concluded as – ‘Socrates is mortal.’
+These two premises can be concluded as “Socrates is mortal.”

-However, in the post renaissance era leading up to the modern age, we came up with logical approaches that were based more on mathematical deductions (and were far more accurate), and less on the uncertainty of non-plausible premises.
-That being said, Aristotle’s logical theory of categorical syllogism attained a stature that makes it far more than a mere historical curiosity.
+However, in the post-Renaissance era leading up to the modern age we came up with logical approaches that were based more on mathematical deductions (and were far more accurate) and less on the uncertainty of non-plausible premises.
+That being said, Aristotle’s logical theory of categorical syllogism attained a status that makes it far more than a mere historical curiosity.

-2. Classification of living beings
+2. Classification of Living Beings

 3. Founder of Zoology

-Aristotle is also known as the father of Zoology.
-As evident from his classification of living being, all his classification procedures and several other treatises he wrote primarily involved different species of animal kingdom only.
-He wrote a number of treatises that revolved around different aspects of zoology.
-Some of his popular treatises such as ‘History of Animals’, ‘Movement of Animals’, ‘Progression of Animals’ and others, were based on study of different land, water and aerial animals.
+Aristotle is also known as the Father of Zoology.
+As evident from his classification of living beings, all his classification procedures and several other treatises primarily involved different species of the animal kingdom only.
+However, he wrote a number of treatises that revolved around different aspects of zoology as well.
+Some of his popular treatises such as History of Animals, Movement of Animals, Progression of Animals and others were based on the study of different land, water, and aerial animals.

-He used these empirical methods to carry out, what we could call in modern age designation, several proto-scientific tests and experiments to study the flora and fauna around him.
-One of his early observational experiments included dissecting the bird eggs throughout different stages of embryo development inside the egg.
+He used these empirical methods to carry out what we could call in the modern age “designation,” several proto-scientific tests and experiments to study the flora and fauna around him.
+One of his early observational experiments included dissecting birds’ eggs during the different stages of embryonic development inside the egg.

 4. Contributions in Physics

 Similarly, Aristotle believed that any kind of change meant something was in motion.
 In a rather self-contradicting way (at least the initial interpreters found it to be so), he defined the motion of anything as the actuality of a potentiality.

-5. Influences in history of psychology
+5. Influences in the History of Psychology

-Aristotle was the first to write a book that dealt with the specifics of psychology – his book De Anima (in translation read as ‘On the Soul’) being the first book on psychology.
-In his book, he proposes the idea of abstraction that reigns over body and mind of a human being – they exist within the same being, intertwined such that mind is one of the many basic functions of the body.
+Aristotle was the first to write a book that dealt with the specifics of psychology: De Anima or On the Soul.
+In this book, he proposes the idea of abstraction that reigns over the body and mind of a human being.
+The body and mind exist within the same being and are intertwined in such a way that the mind is one of the many basic functions of the body.

-Perhaps the highlight of his psychological observations has been the delicate connection that binds the human psychology with the underlying human physiology.
-His contributions take a giant leap from where the pre-scientific era psychology stood before him, into an age of far more precise qualitative and quantitative analysis.
+Perhaps the highlight of his psychological observations has been the delicate connection that binds human psychology with human physiology.
+His contributions were a giant leap forward from the pre-scientific era psychology that went before him and led us into an age of far more precise qualitative and quantitative analysis.

 6. Advances in Meteorology

-In his treatise, in his own words, he lays out details of ‘different affections’ that are common in between air and water, as well as the different kinds and parts of the earth, and the affections that associate those parts together.
-The highlight of his ‘Meteora’ treatise are his accounts for water evaporation, earthquakes, and other common weather phenomena.
+In this treatise, in his own words, he lays out details of “different affections” that are common between air and water, as well as the different parts of the earth, and the affections that bind those parts together.
+The highlights of his Meteorologica treatise are his accounts of water evaporation, earthquakes, and other common weather phenomena.

-It represents the best-known work on ethics by Aristotle – a collection of ten boaoks maintained based on notes taken from his various lectures at the Lyceum.
+It represents the best-known work on ethics by Aristotle: a collection of ten books based on notes taken from his various lectures at the Lyceum.
 The Nicomachean Ethics lays out Aristotle’s thoughts on various moral virtues and their respective details.

 Aristotelian ethics outline the different social and behavioral virtues of an ideal man.
-The confidence one bears in the face of fear and defeat stacks up as courage.
-The ability to resist the temptations of physical pleasures stand out as a person’s temperance.
-Liberality and magnificence speak the volumes of wealth one can give away for the welfare of others.
-Any ambition can never be truly magnanimous unless it attains an impeccable balance between the honor it promises and the dues it pays.
+For example, the confidence one bears in the face of fear and defeat stacks up as courage, the ability to resist the temptations of physical pleasures stand out as a person’s temperance, liberality and magnificence speak of the volumes of wealth one can give away for the welfare of others, and any ambition can never be truly magnanimous unless it attains an impeccable balance between the honor it promises and the dues it pays.

-The Neoplatonists followed suit soon after, and made well documented critical commentaries on his popular writings.
-Historians also point out major references of Aristotelianism in early Islamic philosophy where in contemporary Islamic philosophers such as Al-Kindi, Al-Farabi and others translated and incorporated Aristotle’s work in their learning.
+The Neoplatonists followed suit soon after and made well-documented critical commentaries on his popular writings.
+Historians also point out major references to Aristotelianism in early Islamic philosophy where contemporary Islamic philosophers such as Al-Kindi, Al-Farabi and others translated and incorporated Aristotle’s work into their learning.

-Being a citizen of a polis was essential for a person to lead a life of good quality.
-Attaining the stature of such a citizen meant you needed to make necessary political connections to secure a permanent residence.
-In Aristotle’s view, this very pursues concluded the fact that ‘man is a political animal.’
+Being a citizen of a polis was essential for a person to lead a good-quality life.
+Attaining this status meant that a citizen needed to make necessary political connections to secure permanent residence.
+In Aristotle’s view, this very pursuit pointed to the fact that “man is a political animal.”

-Without a doubt, the various ventures of Aristotle’s life helped shape up his political acumen in ways his predecessors and contemporaries could not.
+Without a doubt, the various ventures of Aristotle’s life helped shape his political acumen in ways his predecessors and contemporaries could not.
 His progressive adventures in the biology of natural flora and fauna are quite visible in the naturalism of his politics.
-He divides the polis and their respective constitutions into six categories, of which three he judges to be good and the remaining three bad.
+He divides the polis and its respective constitutions into six categories, of which three he judges to be good and the remaining three bad.